- Home

 AC neutral bus electromotive power rectification device

 The GiG 2 web site claims savings of 15% to 28% in single phase applications (household power is single phase).
-I'd classify it as an unworkable device except that the sales pages lead consumers to believe that they will get substantial energy savings when the most likely improvement is zero.
-Most residential loads are purely resistive (electric hot water tanks, baseboard electric heating, electric stoves, incandescent lights etc.) and there is absolutely nothing you can do to improve these kinds of circuits.
+I'd classify it as an unworkable device except that the sales pages lead consumers to believe that they will get substantial energy savings when the most likely improvement is exactly zero.

 From the marketing material, we have the following claims: